NORTH AMERICAN BOXING FEDERATION BY-LAWS

 3. NOTICE OF ANNUAL MEETING - Notice of annual meetings shall be sent to both general and associate members sixty (60) days prior to the meeting.

-5. QUORUM - A quorum for an annual or special meeting or mail vote shall be a majority of the delegates that are certified by the Executive Committee as being appointed and in good standing.
+5. QUORUM - A quorum for an annual or special meeting of the voting delegates shall be a majority of the voting delegates that are certified by the Executive Committee as being appointed and in good standing.

 6. FISCAL YEAR - The fiscal year of the NABF shall be from January 1 to December 31.